zowe/docs-site/docs/extend/extend-apiml/api-mediation-infinispan.md

   This property specifies the list of cluster nodes (members).
 In case of multiple instances, the value for each Caching Service instance can be either a list of all the members, separated by a comma, or just the replica.
 The format is `${haInstance.hostname}[${zowe.components.caching-service.storage.infinispan.jgroups.port}]`.

-  either a list of all the members, separated by a comma, or just the replica.
-The format is `${haInstance.hostname}[${zowe.components.caching-service.storage.infinispan.jgroups.port}]`.

 * **`zowe.components.caching-service.storage.infinispan.persistence.dataLocation`**

-  The path where the Soft-Index store keeps its data files for the Infinispan Soft-Index Cache Store.
+  The path where the service keeps its data files for the Infinispan Soft-Index Cache Store.
   The default value is `data`.
-If you run the Caching Service in HA and the instances use the same filesystem, you have to specify a different value of the `CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION` property for each instance.
+If you run the Caching Service in HA and the instances use the same filesystem, you have to specify a different value of the data property for each instance.
 For more information, see the [Soft-Index File Store](https://infinispan.org/blog/2014/10/31/soft-index-file-store).

+* **`zowe.components.caching-service.storage.infinispan.persistence.indexLocation`**

+  The path where the service keeps its index data for the Infinispan Soft-Index Cache Store.
+  The default value is `index`.
+If you run the Caching Service in HA and the instances use the same filesystem, you have to specify a different value of the index property for each instance.
+For more information, see the [Soft-Index File Store](https://infinispan.org/blog/2014/10/31/soft-index-file-store).

 * **`zowe.components.caching-service.storage.infinispan.jgroups.port`**

+  (OPTIONAL)The default value is `7600`.
 The port number used by Infinispan to synchronise data among cahing-service instances.

+* **`zowe.components.caching-service.storage.infinispan.jgroups.host`**

+  (OPTIONAL)The default value is taken from zowe hostname.
+The hostname used by Infinispan to synchronise data among cahing-service instances.

+* **`zowe.components.caching-service.storage.infinispan.keyExchange.port`**

+  (OPTIONAL)The default value is `7601`.
+The port number used by Infinispan to exchange encryption key among cahing-service instances.

   **Example of Caching service HA configuration using Infinispan:**